Joseph

 When the seven years of plenty had passed, the storehouses in Egypt were full.
 Then, just as God had said, seven years of famine followed.
 Joseph opened the storehouses and started selling grain to the Egyptian people.
 Things were getting so bad that even people from distant countries came to buy food.

-Joseph’s father Jacob heard that there was food in Egypt and sent his sons to buy grain there.
+Joseph’s father, Jacob, heard that there was food in Egypt and sent his sons to buy grain.
 Only his youngest son Benjamin stayed behind because Jacob was afraid something bad might happen to him.

 Should I spend my pocket money or save it?

-Whether your parents give you pocket money, or you earn it by doing chores, how you choose to spend it is up to you.
+Whether your parents give you pocket money or earn it by doing chores, how you choose to spend it is up to you.

-Jesus tells us not to store up treasure on earth (Matthew 6:19).
-This means that we should be careful not to heap up treasure—whether money or things—that could become more important to us than having eternal life.
+Jesus reminds us, though, not to store up treasures on earth (Matthew 6:19).
+This means we should be careful not to heap up treasures—whether money or things—that could become more important to us than God and having eternal life.

 Verse for today